LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

         the solver was either illegal or missing.
 Details will be provided in the error message.
 Typical causes of this failure:

-        (a) A component of the error weight vector became zero during internal time-stepping.

-        (b) A root of one of the root functions was found both at a point :math:`t` and also very near :math:`t`.
+        (a) A root of one of the root functions was found both at a point :math:`t` and also very near :math:`t`.

-        (c) The initial condition violates the inequality constraints.

       * *ARK_TOO_MUCH_WORK* if the solver took *mxstep* internal steps but could not reach *tout*.
 The default value for *mxstep* is *MXSTEP_DEFAULT = 500*.
-      * *ARK_TOO_MUCH_ACC* if the solver could not satisfy the accuracy demanded by the user for some internal step.
       * *ARK_ERR_FAILURE* if error test failures occurred either too many times (*ark_maxnef*) during one internal time step or occurred with :math:`|h| = h_{min}`.